MischaU8/yumyum/display/hide-and-disable-in-the-viewport_vgFxnePeY1g.md

 Using the disable and viewport option appears to do the same thing but has a key difference to the hide feature.

-Objects disabled in viewport will remain hidden even when the unhide all keyboard shortcut `alt-H` is used.
+Objects disabled in viewport will remain hidden even when the unhide all keyboard shortcut `Alt-H` is used.

 Use a combination of these two options to allow for more visual scene control.